lab1092/blender-manual_ja/manual/physics/fluid/domain.rst

       For example, if you wanted the fluid to appear to already have been flowing for 4 seconds before the actual first frame of data, you would enter 4.0 here.
    End
       It is the simulation ending time (in seconds).

    .. tip:: Start and end times have nothing to do with how many frames are baked

       If you set *Start* time to 3.0, and *End* time to 4.0, you will simulate 1 second of fluid motion.
       That one second of fluid motion will be spread across however-many frames are set in the *Anim* panel (*Scene* context --> *Render* sub-context --> *Anim* and *Output* panel).

       This means, for example, that if you have Blender set to make 250 frames at 25 fps, the fluid will look like it had already been flowing for 3 seconds at the start of the simulation, *but* will play in slow motion (one-tenth normal speed), since the 1 second fluid sim plays out over the course of 10 video seconds.
 To correct this, change the end time to 13.0 (3.0 + 10.0) to match the 250 frames at 25 fps.
-Now, the simulation will be real-time, since you set 10 seconds of fluid motion to simulate over 10 seconds of animation.
+Now, the simulation will be real-time,
+      since you set 10 seconds of fluid motion to simulate over 10 seconds of animation.
       Having these controls in effect gives you a "speed control" over the simulation.

 Generate Speed Vector
    If this button is clicked, no speed vectors will be exported.
    So by default, speed vectors are generated and stored on disk.
    They can be used to compute image based motion blur with the compositing nodes.
 Reverse fluid frames
    The simulation is calculated backward
 *Bake* directory
-   For baking options please refer to `Baking`_ in this page.
+   For baking options see: `Baking`_.

 Domain World